Trinovantes: History

 The next identifiable king of the Trinovantes, known from numismatic evidence, was Addedomarus, who took power c.
-20–15 BC, and moved the tribe's capital to Camulodunum.
+20–15 BC and moved the tribe's capital to Camulodunum.
 For a brief period c.
-10 BC Tasciovanus of the Catuvellauni issued coins from Camulodunum, suggesting that he conquered the Trinobantes, but he was soon forced to withdraw, perhaps as a result of pressure from the Romans, as his later coins no longer bear the mark "Rex", and Addedomarus was restored.
+10 BC Tasciovanus of the Catuvellauni issued coins from Camulodunum, suggesting that he conquered the Trinovantes, but he was soon forced to withdraw, perhaps as a result of pressure from the Romans (hence the absence on his later coins of the mark "Rex”), and Addedomarus was restored.
 Addedomarus was briefly succeeded by his son Dubnovellaunus c.
 10-5 BC, but a few years later the tribe was finally conquered by either Tasciovanus or his son Cunobelinus.

 The Trinovantes reappeared in history when they participated in Boudica's revolt against the Roman Empire in 60 AD.
 Their name was given to one of the civitates of Roman Britain, whose chief town was Caesaromagus (modern Chelmsford, Essex).
 The style of their rich burials (see facies of Aylesford) is of continental origin and evidence of their affiliation to the Belgic people.

 Mythology

-The kings of the Trinovantes are important figures in Welsh mythology and as important antecedents in the genealogies of Medieval Welsh kings.
-Dubnovellaunus and Mandubracius appear as Dyfnwal Moelmud (Dubnovellaunus the Bald and Silent) and Manawydan, while the Welsh Triads recall Addedomarus as Aedd Mawr (Addedo the Great) is one of the founders of Britain.
+The kings of the Trinovantes are important figures in Welsh mythology and as important antecedents in the genealogies of medieval Welsh kings.
+Dubnovellaunus and Mandubracius appear as Dyfnwal Moelmud (Dubnovellaunus the Bald and Silent) and Manawydan, while the Welsh Triads recall Addedomarus as Aedd Mawr (Addedo the Great), traditionally one of the founders of Britain.

 In the Historia Regum Britanniae, Geoffrey of Monmouth claimed that the Trinovantes took their name from Trinovantum ("New Troy"), which he states was the original name for London.
-Geoffrey connecting the city with Brutus, the legendary founder of Britain.
+Geoffrey connects the city with Brutus, another legendary founder of Britain.

 Popular culture

-In Chelmsford 123, a British television situation comedy produced for Channel 4 by Hat Trick Productions, the main character of Badvoc (played by Rory McGrath) was the leader of The Trinovantes.
+In Chelmsford 123, a British television situation comedy produced for Channel 4 by Hat Trick Productions, the main character of Badvoc (played by Rory McGrath) was the leader of the Trinovantes.

 In Imperator: Rome, the Trinovantes appear as a playable tribe in southeastern Britain.